Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 “Oh well, maybe next time.”

-No, don’t accept a repeater identity.
+No, don’t accept a repeater identity!
 Don’t give in.

 Think back to law school.
 What was going through the minds of those classmates who were always great at everything?
 What’s their thinking?
 What’s their process?

 I don’t know about you, there were these subtle scents or auras around them.
-Somehow, they were calm, they took things in stride, they were smiling.
+Somehow, they were calm, they took things in stride, and they were smiling.

 Wouldn’t things go better for you too if you were relaxed, calm, and focused… maybe even having fun?